azsuth/beefy-gainz/README.md

 ### Gateway

-Node app that validates a google token ID.
-Provides simple, unauthenticated passthrough for all base routes.
-Authenticates routes beginning with `/api`.
-All traffic is passed to the router.
+Node app that validates a google token ID with `google-auth-library`.
+Traffic is proxied through to the appropriate service, based on the base path.

 ### Router

-Nginx reverse proxy server.
+**ONLY IN DEVELOPMENT ENVIRONMENT**.
+Nginx reverse proxy server that routes traffic either to the gateway or client service.

+### Ingress

+**ONLY IN PRODUCTION ENVIRONMENT**.
+Yaml file describing a kubernetes ingress service, ClusterIssuer and Certificate for secure ingress into the beefy gainz application.

 ### Client

-Client web code.
+**Development:** create-react-app server hosting the development client code.<br>
+**Production:** Static assets served from an nginx container.

 ### Exercise

-Service providing CRUD operations for Exercises and Sets
+Spring application providing CRUD operations for Exercises and Sets.

+### Postgres

+A container running postgres.
+On startup a script creates the table schema and a single user account with SELECT, INSERT, UPDATE, DELETE priviledges.

 ## Data